cockroachlabs/open-sourced-interview-process/MarketingExercises.md

 ## **Title: Brand and Systems Management**

+- **Objective:** You will be having a conversation with the Chief Marketing Officer surrounding to core competencies for this role: 1) how you leverage your skills to maximize marketing effectiveness for highly technical solutions and remain consistently on brand and 2) How you deliver on-brand creative while ensuring a fast creative shipping environment.
-- **Overview:** This role will be a primary voice and stakeholder for the Cockroach brand.
-As such the Senior Designer will oversee the design and execution of all digital, print, display and collateral designs.
-An important element of being at a young B2B company is to be able to make smart decisions in a fast moving environment that has a focus on shipping creative/content.

-- **Set-up:** CockroachDB is a highly technical product in a highly technical industry.
-We are primarily focused on two personas, developers and IT decision makers such as Chief Architect and CIO.
-Breaking through to the attention of these audiences is particularly challenging in that they are extremely jaded and marketing wary.
-Visual brand consistency is an important element to develop a solid brand ID with the limited promotional vehicles available.
+- **Candidate Prep:** This role serve as a primary voice and stakeholder for the Cockroach brand.
+As such, the Senior Designer will oversee the design and execution of all digital, print, display, and collateral content.
+An important element of being at a young B2B company is being able to make smart decisions in a fast-moving environment with a focus on shipping creative content.
+Given that CockroachDB is a highly technical product in a highly technical industry, we target two personas: developers and IT decision-makers (such as Chief Architects and CIOs).
+Getting these audiences' attention is particularly challenging-- they are jaded and marketing wary.
+Visual brand consistency is important to developing a solid brand ID with the limited promotional vehicles available.
+Think about how you approach the above-mentioned competencies with these goals in mind.

-- **Part 1:** Technical Audience Communications.
-How do you leverage your skills to maximize marketing effectiveness for such a highly technical solution and remain consistently on brand?

-- **Part 2:** Quality and Speed.
-How do you deliver on brand creative while ensuring a fast creative shipping environment?

 ## **Title: Take-home Exercise & Onsite: Email & Landing Page Design**